 All other columns are exported with a custom OPML attribute that matches the column header name.
 Thus if targeting import to Tinderbox, these columns should use the case-sensitive name of the intended mapped Tinderbox attribute.
 Thus if aiming to map a column to $SomeAttribute, the OmniOutliner column name should be 'SomeAttribute', and so on.

 In summary Tinderbox always maps OPML 'text' to $Name' and '_note' to $Text while any other attribute names (as derived from OmniOutliner column headers) are case-sensitively mapped to an existing Tinderbox attribute or a new user attribute of that name is created.

 Regardless of the OmniOutliner source file's column data type, Tinderbox OPML import will always create new Tinderbox attributes as a String type.
 Thus it is advisable, where possible to define any desired mapped attribute in the TBX file before import, setting the desired.

-From v8.9.0, pasting an outline from OmniOutliner now understands notes associated with OmniOutliner items and saves them in the new note’s text.
+Pasting an outline from OmniOutliner understands notes associated with OmniOutliner items and saves them in the new note’s text.